 Volunteer OpportunitiesThere are many ways in which you can help us.

 Volunteer opportunities are always changing as we grow and introduce new programs.
-Below is a list of current opportunities.
-You will receive more details and learn about our latest needs during monthly volunteer meetings.
-You can check out our Volunteer Match page with specific details on current volunteer openings.
-Also, be on the lookout for new opportunities in our Volunteer Portal or email communications.
+Below is a list of ongoing opportunities.
+For specific details on current volunteer openings, check out: Volunteer-Opportunity-Roles-2021.pdf.
+Also, be on the lookout for new opportunities in our Volunteer Portal, email communications, or monthly volunteer meetings.

 At Home Opportunities

 Social Media/Online Marketing – Facebook, Instagram, Twitter, and other social media sites have proved to be invaluable when trying to reconnect a lost pet with its owner.
 Sharing this information can reach the immediate area as well as out of area/state rescues and communities.
 We also post photos and descriptions of our current shelter pets for potential adopters.

 Adoption Life Writing – Do you have a flair for the written word?
 Newsletters, articles, Pet of the Week bios, and other communications can always benefit from a creative writer.

 Return to Owner Searching – Can you find the needle in the haystack?
 If you ever have, you know the feeling of accomplishment.
 We need people to search social media (Facebook, local lost and found sites, Craigslist, etc.) and connect those dots to reconnect owners and their lost pets.

 Fundraising and Development – Our organization is completely dependent on donations.
 Finding sponsors, researching and writing grants, and other donation boosters is always a need.

 Fostering Animals – We have been rescuing cats since mid-2016, saving over 200 lives of cats that were completely adoptable but just out of time in kill shelters.
 See how you can help by looking at our foster page.

 AWAY from home opportunities